Edin Ramčić

-Edin Ramčić (born 1 August 1970) is a Bosnian retired football midfielder.
+Edin Ramčić (born 1 August 1970) is a Bosnian former professional footballer who played as a midfielder.

 Club career

-He came to Belgium as a virtually unknown player, but managed to become captain of AA Gent in a few years time.
+Ramčić came to Belgium as a virtually unknown player, but managed to become captain of AA Gent in a few years time.
 At Gent, he played alongside compatriot Suvad Katana in the centre of defense.

 International career

 Ramčić made his debut for Bosnia and Herzegovina in a December 1996 friendly match away against Brazil and has earned a total of 6 caps, scoring no goals.
 His final international was an October 1998 European Championship qualification match against Lithuania.